python/cpython/Doc/library/dis.rst

 .. opcode:: COPY_FREE_VARS (n)

-   Copies the ``n`` free variables from the closure into the frame.
+   Copies the ``n`` free :term:`closure variables <closure variable>` from the closure into the frame.
 Removes the need for special code on the caller's side when calling closures.

    .. versionadded:: 3.11